For questions about Sun.exe, the Windows “Notification Area” app, see FAQs - Sun.exe.

 You can also link to the site or include it in an iframe.
-Here is a sample link (join into one line):
+Here is a sample link (remove blanks and join into one line):

 To have the calendar choose the current month and/or year, set either or both to -1, e.g. &month=-1&year=-1 .
 The server is located in the Eastern time zone of the U.S. and will use that month and year.

 Optional (append to the link):